 Non-corporate Commonwealth statutory authority

-Non-corporate State or Territory Entity

 Unincorporated association.

 Entities that are ineligible to apply for a Smart Farming Partnerships Grant may still participate as a member of a consortium partnership, see item 1.5 above.

 Additional eligibility requirements for applicants

 You must have the following additional eligibility requirements in place before you apply, or be willing to put them in place prior to the execution of a grant agreement: